Lincoln Valley, ND

 Lincoln Valley Then and Now

 Above is the former home of the Opp family, who according to a site visitor, just packed up and left one day, leaving most of their possessions behind.
 For many years, this photo has been (and continues to be) an icon of our website and our passion.
-This photo is emblematic of all that GND is and aspires to be.
 So with sadness we say, this house is no longer standing.
 It was razed due to safety concerns in 2009.

 Photos by Troy Larson and Terry Hinnenkamp, copyright Sonic Tremor Media LLC